Battle of Sırpsındığı: Confusion and disambiguation

 At the instigation of Pope Urban V, a crusading army of Hungarians, Serbians, Bosnians and Wallachians was formed and in 1364 it set forth to recapture Adrianople.
 It marched undisturbed to the Maritsa, but there it was surprised by a night attack and cut to pieces. ...Nevertheless the Serbs resolved to stop Turks in the valley of the Maritsa and marched as far as "Chernomen" between Philippolis and Adrianople.
 There at dawn on September 26, 1371, a greatly inferior Turkish force surprised them and slaughtered large numbers...

 There is no single record of this battle in Serbian and Hungarian sources.
 All information about the battle of 1364 is based on Ottoman sources.
-Some of that information collisions with the medieval history of Hungary, Bosnia, Wallachia, and Serbia.
-According to European sources, king Louis I of Hungary was in the war against ban Tvrtko I of Bosnia and Bosnian heretics in 1363.
+Some of that information collides with the medieval history of Hungary, Bosnia, Wallachia, and Serbia.
+According to European sources, King Louis I of Hungary was in the war against ban Tvrtko I of Bosnia and Bosnian heretics in 1363.
 The army under Louis's personal command besieged Sokolac in Bosnia in July 1363.
-According to Ottoman sources, both of them participated in battle of 1364.
+According to Ottoman sources, both of them participated in the battle of 1364.
 It is accepted that Vukašin of Serbia became a co-ruler of Serbia and king in August or September 1365.
-According to Ottoman sources, he is a king and the leader of Christian forces, even though they claim that king of Hungary participated in the battle.
+According to Ottoman sources, he is a king and the leader of Christian forces, even though they claim that the king of Hungary participated in the battle.
 Louis signed a treaty with Emperor Charles and Rudolf IV of Austria in Brno in early 1364, which ended their conflicts.
-Around September 22–27, 1364, Louis participated at the Congress of Krakow, where the European monarch discussed possible crusade against Turks.
+Around September 22–27, 1364, Louis participated in the Congress of Krakow, where the European monarch discussed possible crusade against Turks.